Blog

 All of these benefits ultimately save your company time and money.

 A job requisition is just one part of acquiring top talent.
 The job description and job posting are also part of the hiring process.
-While some people use these terms interchangeably, they are actually three different things.
+Though most use these terms interchangeably, they are actually three different concepts.

 Let’s break down the differences.